piyushbanarjee/AI-Emotional-Support-Assistant/README.md

 # AI-Based-mental-wellbeing-chatbot

-💚 HeartTalk – AI Supportive Friend (Gemini Powered)
+AI Supportive Friend (Gemini Powered)

 HeartTalk is an AI-powered web application that acts as a **supportive virtual friend**.
 Users can share what is on their mind, and the system responds with empathy, validation, and gentle coping suggestions using the **Google Gemini 2.0 Flash** model.